scarletquasar/MelonRuntime/README.md

 ## Clear API with no mistery

 Melon is *strictly* designed to offer the best and easier **prototyping reliability**, so it contains a lot of features that enables the final developer to create entire applications with minimal (or zero) dependencies and also rewrite parts (or the entire) code easily without having coupled architectures and patterns.
-Below there is a direct snippet teaching how to create a basic rest-like API with Melon:

 ```typescript
 const { server } = Melon;